Back to top

 Step 5: Organise your aged care services

-Once you’re approved to receive aged care services, it’s time to find a suitable provider.
+Once you’re approved for aged care services, it’s time to find a suitable provider.
 If you haven’t already, contact us to discuss:

 • Our home care services or aged care centres near you